zhongfu/tp/docs/UserGuide.md

 1. Type `assign 1 i/1` in the command window.

 The first number in the command refers to the index of the job in the table of jobs.
-In this case, it is referencing the first job in the table of jobs, which is the aircon repair job created earlier.
+In this case, it references the first job in the table of jobs, which is the aircon repair job created earlier.
 The prefix `i/` denotes the index of the employee to be assigned to the job.
-In this case, it is referencing the first employee in the table of employees, which is 'Nicole Tan'.
+In this case, it references the first employee in the table of employees, which is 'Nicole Tan'.

 2. Hit **enter** to run the command.